reziamini/cpanel/README.md

 ### Examples

-You can see a simple example for add a new cron job to cpanel :
+You can see a simple example to add a new cron job in cpanel :
 ```php
 <?php